cardillan/mindcode/doc/syntax/SYNTAX-5-OTHER.markdown

 | 8, specific             | `jump 0 strictEqual %[red] null`   |

 The jump target (`0`) is replaced with proper instruction address when it's not the first in the compiled code.

+## Option `text-jump-tables`

+The Mindustry 8 Logic ability to [read values from strings](MINDUSTRY-8.markdown#reading-characters-from-strings) makes it possible to encode instruction addresses into a string.
+This option governs whether the compiler will use this possibility.
+Possible values are:

+* `false`: text-based jump tables won't be generated.
+* `true` (the default value): the compiler generates text-based jump tables where possible.

+Text-based jump tables allow very efficient encoding of jump tables, both in terms of program size and execution time.
+The functionality, however, requires storing unprintable characters in the string.
+If this poses a problem, the option can be set to `false` to disable text-based jump tables.

 ## Option `unsafe-case-optimization`